ghoneycutt/puppet-module-bind/README.md

 # Compatibility

 This module is built for use with Puppet v3 (with and without the future parser) and Puppet v4 on the following platforms and supports Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.9.
+See `.travis.yml` for an exact matrix.

  * EL 6